Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: Improving the DA Algorithm

 \begin{theorem} Assume that $|\X|=\infty$, $|\Y|=d<\infty$ and that $R$ is idempotent.
 Then $K$ and $\tilde{K}$ are both compact operators and each has a spectrum that consists exactly of the point $\{0\}$ and $d-1$ eigenvalues in $[0,1)$.
 Furthermore, if we denote the eigenvalues of $K$ by

 and those of $\tilde{K}$ by

-then $\tilde{\lambda}_i \le \lambda_i$ for each $i \in \{1,2,\dots,d-1\}$. \end{theorem}
+then $\tilde{\lambda}_i \le\lambda_i$ for each $i \in \{1,2,\ldots,d-1\}$. \end{theorem}

-\begin{proof} Since $R$ is idempotent, both $k$ and $\tilde{k}$ are DA Markov chains.
-Moreover, in both cases, the conjugate chain lives on the finite space $\Y$, which has $d$ elements.
-Therefore, Proposition~\ref{prop:same_spectrum} implies that $K$ and $\tilde{K}$ are both compact and each has a spectrum consisting of the point $\{0\}$ and $d-1$ eigenvalues in $[0,1)$.
-Now, Corollary 1 of \citet{hobe:marc:2008} implies that $K - \tilde{K}$ is a positive operator.
+\begin{pf} Since $R$ is idempotent, the chains defined by $k$ and $\tilde{k}$ are both DA Markov chains.
+Moreover, in both cases, the conjugate chain lives on the finite space~$\Y$, which has $d$ elements.
+Therefore, Proposition~\ref{propsamespectrum} implies that $K$ and $\tilde{K}$ are both compact and each has a spectrum consisting of the point $\{0\}$ and $d-1$ eigenvalues in $[0,1)$.
+Now, Corollary 1 of Hobert and Marchev (\citeyear{hobemarc2008}) implies that $K - \tilde{K}$ is a positive operator.
 Thus, for any $g \in L^2_0(f_X)$,

-The eigenvalue ordering now follows from an extension of the argument used to prove \pcite{mira:geye:1999} Theorem 3.3.
-Indeed, the Courant-Fischer-Weyl minmax characterization of eigenvalues of compact, self-adjoint operators \citep[see, e.g.,][]{voss:2003} yields
+The eigenvalue ordering now follows from an extension of the argument used to prove Mira and Geyer's (\citeyear{mirageye1999}) Theorem 3.3.
+Indeed, the Courant--Fischer--Weyl minmax characterization of eigenvalues of compact, self-adjoint operators (see, e.g., Voss, \citeyear{voss2003}) yields